 Make Your Own Rock Candy.
 Throughout my scholarly career, there were two things I was never any good at.

 Just a spare hula hoop or embroidery hoop and the techniques we'll show you here.
 The oversize looms and easy-to-use loops of T-shirt fabric make these projects particularly appealing to beginning weavers.
+Learn the basic hoop weaving technique by crafting a colorful accent rug to brighten up a room.
+Before you begin, some terms you need to know: the warp is the material you string on the hoop, the weft is the material you weave with. by Nicole Blasenak Shapiro What you'll need Scissors About a dozen T-shirts 33-inch hula hoop How to make it For the warp, cut 1-inch-wide loops from the bodies of one or two tees (we found a boy's large worked best on our 33-inch hoop), removing the hem and stopping at the sleeves.
 Oh my! handmade goodness - StumbleUpon.
 By Michelle Vackar, Modern Handmade Child One of our favorite outside activities at our home is drawing with chalk on the driveway.

 You can play hopscotch, four-square, and of course draw and create silly stories.